Styling your site

 Sass

-commercetools Frontend allows you to import Sass using both the .scss and .sass extensions.
+commercetools Frontend lets you import Sass using both the .scss and .sass extensions.
 You can use component-level Sass via CSS Modules and the .module.scss or .module.sass extension.

 yarn add sass